dshanske/syndication-links/readme.txt

 Contributors: dshanske
 Tags: syndication, indieweb, indiewebcamp, POSSE, social media, sharing Requires at least: 4.7
-Tested up to: 4.9.6
+Tested up to: 4.9.8
 Stable tag: 4.0.0
 License: GPLv2 or later

 A simple way to link to copies of your [cross-posted](https://indieweb.org/cross-posting) content in other social networks or websites.
+Now with posting UI.

 == Description ==

 It supports adding rel-syndication/u-syndication links to your posts, pages, and comments, indicating where a syndicated copy is.
 You can do this manually and some plugins support automatically adding their links as well.
+The plugin contains a generic UI for syndicating to other sites via the Classic Editor or a Micropub Client.
+There is limited support built in.

 == Screenshots ==